sunlightlabs/branding-bar/README.md

 ---

 ##Tips

+#####Fonts: Helvetica and Franklin Gothic
+The fallback font for the branding bar is Helvetica and then Arial, but the preferred font is Franklin Gothic.
+If the site has a Typekit kit, [Franklin Gothic URW, 400](https://typekit.com/fonts/franklin-gothic-urw) can be added as necessary.

 #####CSS: To vertically center branding bar content
 Set line-height of `.branding-bar_links` and `.branding-bar_logo` equal to the height of the branding bar